chaordic/banner-client-js/README.md

 npm install --save @linx-impulse/banner-client-js
 ```

-It should be called this way:
+Using some module bundler like Webpack, it should be called this way:
 ```javascript

 const LinxBanner = require('@linx-impulse/banner-client-js');